naman99lalit/NodeTextApp/README.md

 # NodeTextApp
-Application that allows to send text message to different people through SMS using Nodejs.
+Application that allows to send text message to different people in the form of SMS using Nodejs.

+### 1. Used "Nexmo" Library for sending SMS.
+### 2. Used "Socket.io" for storing the data on client side.